forestdb/forestdb.org/models/cushman-generics.md

 },  _.range(0.01, 1., 0.1));
 ~~~~

 Now, we may wish to say that “K have F” is true only if that proportion exceeds some threshold value.
-Under a threshold semantics, the literal truth of a generic utterance is determined by comparing a prevalence level from out state space against a particular threshold value.
+Under a threshold semantics, the literal truth of a generic utterance is determined by comparing a prevalence level from our state space against a particular threshold value.
 If the threshold is exceeded, the generic statement is regarded as true.
 In this model, this meaning function is evaluated only when the utterance is a generic.

 ~~~~
 var meaning = function(utterance, prevalence, threshold) {